 Southampton boasts Premier League football, world-class sailing and international cricket.
-It has a wealth of live music venues, theatres and exhibitions, with a brand new Cultural Quarter around Guildhall Square and another new development under way, the Bargate Quarter, will blend history and retail in the heart of the city.
+It has a wealth of live music venues, theatres and exhibitions, with a diverse and buzzing Cultural Quarter around Guildhall Square - and another new development, the Bargate Quarter, under way which will blend history and retail in the heart of the city.